 On rare occasions, a personal injury claim gets paid through a structured settlement, which is an arrangement that involves the victim receiving portions of their settlement check over time.
 These structured settlements typically occur when the victim is either a minor or has a catastrophic injury claim involving ongoing nursing and expensive medical care.

 Typically, a structured settlement involves the insurance company funding a fixed sum for the victim.
-An annuity is an insurance contract that pays out amounts on a regular fixed schedule.
+An annuity is an insurance contract paying out amounts on a fixed schedule.
 For instance, if you received a structured settlement, your pension may pay you a portion of your payment every month, every year, or every few years.

 Structured settlements may sound practical; however, they can involve a level of risk for the victim.
-Certain annuities are only payable during your lifetime, meaning that once you die, all annuity payments stop.
+Certain annuities are only payable during your lifetime, meaning that all annuity payments stop once you die.
 If you’re concerned about this happening, you and your attorney should carefully review and discuss the terms of your structured settlement.

 The Adley Law Firm Fights For Injured Victims